-Explainer: Missile system suspected of bringing down airliner: short range, fast and deadly
+Explainer: Missile system suspected of bringing down airliner - short range, fast and deadly

 They have a small warhead - about 15 kg (33 lb) of high explosive - but are designed to spray fragments of shredded metal, like bullets, into a target upon detonation.

-The Tor is among the most modern air-defense systems Iran has, Duitsman said, and can attack two targets at once with up to two missiles each.
+The Tor is among the most modern air defense systems Iran has, Duitsman said, and can attack two targets at once with up to two missiles each.
 When Iran purchased them from Russia in the mid-2000s, “the capability was such that at the time the U.S. was concerned about the sale”, he added.

+Iran fields “small numbers” of Tor systems, the Center for Strategic and International Studies said in a report last year.

 A U.S. official told Reuters that data showed the plane was airborne for two minutes when the heat signatures of two surface-to-air missiles were detected.